Electron correlations in kagome metals $AV_3Sb_5$ (A= K, Rb, Cs): Computation methods

 The next step involves constructing localized atomic Wannier functions from a set of bands.
 Although various methods exist, an optimal choice must satisfy two criteria: the Wannier function spread should be reasonably small, and key features of the electronic structure, such as van Hove singularities near the Fermi level and the Fermi surface topology, must remain unperturbed.
 Orbital-projected bands (FIG.~\ref{fig:pjbands}) reveal that Sb-$5p$ orbitals contribute to the van Hove singularities at the $M$ point (see also Ref.~\cite{jeong_crucial_2022} for details on the role of Sb-$5p$ orbitals).

 Furthermore, FIG.~\ref{fig:pjbands} also exhibits substantial overlap between Sb-($p_x+p_y$) and V-($d_{xz}+d_{yz}$) bands.
 More detailed comparisons across the \ch{AV3Sb5} compounds (A = K, Rb, Cs) reveal pressure-dependent behavior.
-FIG.~\ref{fig:dp} shows the response of hybrid Sb-($p_x+p_y$)/V-($d_{xz}+d_{yz}$) bands to pressure, with the red arrow indicating the most distinct difference among the d-p bands.
-This demonstrates that hybridization in \ch{CsV3Sb5} is distinct, not only through its enhanced band dispersion along $k_z$ ($\Gamma-A$) but also in its differential pressure response: while the marked hybrid band remains nearly unchanged in \ch{KV3Sb5} and \ch{RbV3Sb5} under pressure, in \ch{CsV3Sb5} its energy increases by $\Delta E \approx 0.5$ eV.
-These observations suggest that hybridized V-$3d$ orbitals in \ch{CsV3Sb5} participate differently in inter-layer interactions.
-In fact, Ref.~\cite{watkins_fidelity_2024} confirms a close relationship between interlayer coupling and $k_z$ dispersion in \ch{AV3Sb5} kagome metals.
-Since pressure tuning modulates interlayer correlations, inclusion of Sb-$5p$ bands is essential to study the pressure dependence of Coulomb interaction.
+FIG.~\ref{fig:vhs} shows the response of hybrid Sb-($p_x+p_y$)/V-($d_{xz}+d_{yz}$) bands to pressure, with the green cirlce indicating an important Von Hove singularity (VHS) for which Sb-$5p$ takes a large portion.
+This VHS is presumably related to the Fermi surface nesting according to the experiments \cite{kang_twofold_2022} and its energy position is correlated to CDW instability \cite{PhysRevB.104.144506}.
+Importantly, the energy level of this VHS is sensible to the pressrue because of its Sb-$5p$ character \cite{PhysRevB.104.205129,jeong_crucial_2022}.
+This observation suggest that the inclusion of Sb-$5p$ bands is essential to study Coulomb interaction in Kagome metal.
 Consequently, the Wannierization energy window encompasses all Sb-$5p$ and V-$3d$ bands, while the screening channel remains restricted to V-$3d$ orbitals.
 This corresponds to the $d$-$dp$ model described in Refs.~\cite{vaugier_hubbard_2012,panda_pressure_2017}.